jc043/CPL/README.md

-# CPL: Continual Predictive Learning from Videos
+# CPL: Continual Predictive Learning from Videos (CVPR 2022 Oral)
 A PyTorch implementation of our paper: Continual Predictive Learning from Videos.
-(The code is a bit messy right now, we will provide a cleaner version in the future.)

 ## Introduction
-In this paper, we study a new continual learning problem in the context of video prediction, and observe that most existing methods suffer from severe catastrophic forgetting in this setup.
+In this [[paper]](https://arxiv.org/abs/2204.05624), we study a new continual learning problem in the context of video prediction, and observe that most existing methods suffer from severe catastrophic forgetting in this setup.
 To tackle this problem, we propose the continual predictive learning (CPL) approach, which learns a mixture world model via predictive experience replay and performs test-time adaptation with non-parametric task inference.
 Our approach is shown to effectively mitigate forgetting and remarkably outperform the naïve combinations of previous